Learn How to Reconcile Accounts for FREE!

 The closing balance is not correct.

 Once the discrepancies have been identified, they are corrected.
-For example, the missing transactions can be accounted for, the duplicate transaction can be removed or reversed, and the incorrect payment amount can be amended.
+For example, missing transactions can be accounted for, duplicate transactions can be removed or reversed, and incorrect amounts can be amended.
 Once the corrections are done, the closing balances should match.
 Closing balances that match are a sign that the accounting records are complete.
 The reconciliation is done.

 Part 3: Reconciling a Bank Account